Severo-96/langchain-challenge/DOCUMENTATION.md

   - `StructuredTool`: Tool definition with automatic parameter validation
   - **Streaming**: Real-time responses using two stream modes (`updates` and `messages`)
   - **Message Types**: `HumanMessage`, `AIMessage`, `ToolMessage`, `AIMessageChunk`
+  - **Checkpoints**: LangGraph checkpoint system for conversation state persistence
 - **How it works in the project**: The agent receives user messages, decides when to call external tools, executes the calls, and returns formatted responses.
+Checkpoints automatically save and restore conversation state.

 #### 3. **OpenAI API (GPT-4o-mini)**
 - **What it is**: OpenAI API that provides access to large-scale language models.